CERN/CAiMIRA/README.md

         * Role Identifier: `admin`
         * Leave unchecked checkboxes
         * Minimum Level Of Assurance: `Any (no restrictions)`
-        * Assign role to groups: `cara-app-external-access` e-group
+        * Assign role to groups: `caimira-app-external-access` e-group
     * Name: `Allowed users`
         * Role Identifier: `allowed-users`
         * Check `This role is required to access my application`
         * Minimum Level Of Assurance:`Any (no restrictions)`
-        * Assign role to groups: `cern-accounts-primary` and `cara-app-external-access` e-groups
+        * Assign role to groups: `cern-accounts-primary` and `caimira-app-external-access` e-groups

 Copy the client id and client secret and use it below.